nicoleepaixao/nicoleepaixao/README.md

 **`DevOps (Developer/Criative/@kodar.br®️)`**

 I am an independent developer and content creator, challenging myself to build creative, high-quality projects that address customer pain points, developed from the ground up, from planning and design to solving real-world problems with code or no-code.
 Passionate about sharing knowledge and believe in the power of collaboration for growth.
 I love to travel, which inspires me in my projects and brings new ideas, and I'm a sports enthusiast with a delightful fondness for hamburgers🍔, haha.
 I share more content on my company's Instagram profile <a href="https://www.instagram.com/kodar.br/">@kodar.br</a>®️.
-Follow us there ッ.
+Follow us there ッ

    <p align="left">
       <a href="https://github.com/nicoleepaixao?tab=followers">